Degrees & Divisions

 Most students entering the Nicholas School seek graduate professional degrees, preparing for careers as expert environmental problem-solvers after two years of study.
 The master of environmental management (MEM) degree trains students to understand the scientific basis of environmental problems, as well as the social, political, and economic factors that determine effective policy options for their solution with an eye toward forging a sustainable future.
 Mid-career environmental professionals can also earn the MEM degree through the Duke Environmental Leadership (DEL) Program (through a combination of traditional and distance-learning formats, students focus on environmental management and leadership development).
 The master of forestry (MF) degree develops experts in sustainable management of forested ecosystems.
 The Sanford School of Public Policy and the Nicholas School offer an international master of environmental policy (iMEP) degree through a program based at the Duke Kunshan University campus in Kunshan, China.

-Students enrolling at the Nicholas School also have the opportunity to seek concurrent degrees with The Fuqua School of Business (MBA), Duke Law School (JD), the Sanford School of Public Policy (MPP), the Pratt School of Engineering (MEMP), and the master of arts in teaching (MAT) through The Graduate School.
+Students enrolling at the Nicholas School also have the opportunity to seek concurrent degrees with the Fuqua School of Business (MBA), Duke Law School (JD), the Sanford School of Public Policy (MPP), the Pratt School of Engineering (MEMP), and the master of arts in teaching (MAT) through The Graduate School.
 Additionally, the Nicholas School has concurrent degree agreements with UNC Law School, Kenan-Flagler School of Business at UNC, and the Master of City and Regional Planning at UNC.

 Doctoral Degrees